 Information Desk: 775-2925

-If you have questions about research, library hours, how to find something on the library website or in the library, or reserving the Presentation Practice Room, call the Information Desk.
+If you have questions about research, library hours, how to find something on the library website or in the library, or reserving a room, call the information desk.

-If you have questions about techical assistance with a program such as PowerPoint, Prezi, or reserving the Podcasting room, call the STAC.
+If you have questions about technical assistance with a program such as PowerPoint, Prezi, or with multimedia projects, call the STAC.